See Japan from your own folding bicycle!

 How much does the tour cost?

 Tours are priced as a package which includes: accommodations, most breakfasts and dinners, admissions, honorarium to homestay host families (two nights in Otowa Village, Shiga Prefecture), handling of bicycle case, and my services in developing, planning, and leading the tour.
 Participants are responsible for R/T airfare to Japan (Narita or Haneda airport), ground transportation from and to the airport to Tokyo Station, and in-country train fares.
 You will also need to purchase travel & health insurance.
 Contact me directly for more information or to schedule a video meeting.
-Tours cost is approximately $5,900 (subject to change depending on exchange rates and other factors).
-Contact me for details.
+Tour cost is approximately $7,000 (subject to change depending on exchange rates and other factors).
+Please contact me for details.

 2024